docker/docs/docker-for-windows/index.md

 systems.

-> **Got Docker for Windows?** If you have not yet installed Docker for Windows, please see [Install Docker for Windows](install.md) for an explanation of stable and beta channels, system requirements, and download/install information.
+> **Got Docker for Windows?** If you have not yet installed Docker for Windows, please see [Install Docker for Windows](install.md) for an explanation of stable and edge channels, system requirements, and download/install information.

 >**Looking for system requirements?** Check out
 [What to know before you install](install.md#what-to-know-before-you-install), which has moved to the new install topic.